Graduate Admissions

 Application Tips

-• Please note that we are unable to provide pre-application evaluations/screening, either in person or via email or phone.
+• We do not provide pre-application evaluations/screening, either in person or via email or phone.
 Applicants are responsible for determining their eligibility.

-• From our experience, it can take up to six weeks from the time you order for your TOEFL score to arrive from ETS.
+• It can take up to six weeks from the time you order for your TOEFL score to arrive from ETS.
 Your score must be received by the deadliine, so make sure you order it as soon as possible.

-• Make sure you give your referees plenty of warning and time to supply you with a reference.
-Referees need time in order to supply you with a detailed and effective letter.
-And remember that they are probably writing reference letters for many other students!
+• Give your referees plenty of warning and time to supply you with a reference.
+Referees need time in order to supply you with a detailed and effective letter, and remember that they are probably writing reference letters for many other students!
 We won't accept late reference letters, so make sure that you follow up with your letter writers as the deadline approaches.
-This is your responsibility!

 • You can monitor the status of your application and documents online.
 Because of the volume of applications we receive, we are not able to monitor each application for completeness, and doing so is the responsibility of the applicant.
 The earlier you submit your application and materials, the more favorably it reflects upon you as a potential graduate student.